About MacGAMUT Music Software

 - 1998: Ann introduces student-defined Make My Own drills for Written and Keyboard Theory, modeled on the Make My Own aural-training drills.

 - 2000: Ann releases MacGAMUT 2000 for Mac and Windows, the first cross-platform version of her software, with installers for both computer platforms on the same CD.
-Students can now work on their MacGAMUT assignments on both Macintosh and Windows computers, switching from one platform to the other seamlessly.
+Students could now work on their MacGAMUT assignments on both Macintosh and Windows computers, switching from one platform to the other seamlessly.

 - 2001: Ann retires early from teaching at OSU to devote her energies full-time to software development and maintenance.